-- (L2) - Identify the differences in the production of milk and vegetable fermented foods.
-(L3) - Analyze the role of microorganisms in production of fermented foods (L4)
+- explain the production of fermented milk foods.(L2) - Identify the differences in the production of milk and vegetable fermented foods.
+(L3) - Analyse the role of microorganisms in production of fermented foods (L4)

 Production of recombinant products: Production of recombinant biopolymers.
 Recombinant therapeutics: Production human insulin by bacterial and yeast expression systems.
 Production of human growth hormone by bacterial expression system.